Graduate Orientation Guidebook

 Getting Your Graduate ID Card

 Once you have been accepted and/or arrive on the main or branch campus, you will need to get a student ID card (also used for Cardinal Cash).
 Your ID card has many uses.
-You need an ID card to utilize the library (both the main and branch campus) and the gym at the main campus.
+You need an ID card to use the library (both the main and branch campus) and the gym at the main campus.
 If you are a student at the main campus in Plattsburgh, you can get your ID card in the ID card office, located at College Auxiliary Services (CAS) in the Clinton Dining Hall.

 If you are a student at the branch campus in Queensbury, you can request an ID card to be mailed to your home address.